jphaupt/generative-molecular-design/notes.md

 #### Edge features

+TODO

 #### Atom positions

+TODO

 #### Target

+TODO

 ### Additional notes

 In [the tutorial](notebooks/geometric_gnn_101.ipynb) we use fully connected graphs.
 However, I am not convinced this is suitable for a GraphVAE, as that can cause a lot of additional complexity and we are not really using the benefit of knowing bond type and enforcing physicality using edge attributes.
 Therefore, I think I should stick with a **sparse graph** representation.
+If this does not work well, maybe we can use fully connected graphs and add an additional edge feature to indicate no bond.

 ## Equivariant Message-Passing NN Layer

+TODO

 ## Equivariant Graph MPNN Predictor

+TODO

 ## MPNN Encoder

+TODO

 ## MPNN Decoder

+TODO

 ## Graph Message-Passing Variational Autoencoder

+TODO